sebastiengreg/pplaaf-web2/_whistleblowers-en/bianca-goodson.md

 <div class="profile-block">
 <img src="/assets/images/profiles/bianca.png">
-<p>“PPLAAF understood my situation.
+<p class="top-blockquote">“PPLAAF understood my situation.
 This is their
 work and I was not the first whistle-blower that they have supported.
 Their presence in my life offered me something that no amount